 'When you do things from your soul, you feel a river moving in you, a joy' Rumi

 Tresillian house is a 'wet' homeless shelter in Cardiff for inhabitants who struggle with the disease of alocholism and other addictions A 'wet' shelter means that people can stay there temporarily whilst using alcohol and other substances.
 This is unusual in that most homeless shelters are 'dry' and do not allow substances of any sort on the premises.

-I was a freelance photographer living in Cardiff.
-My work combined a mixture of editorial work for newspapers and magazines, including homes and interiors magazines.
-I also did p.r. work for local businesses and ran photography and creativity workshops.
+Following this I became a freelance photographer in Cardiff.
+My work combined editorial work for newspapers and magazines with p.r. work, photography and creativity workshops.